linux-system-roles/postgresql/README.md

     ca: self-sign
 ```
 ### postgresql_input_file
-For running SQL script define path to your SQL file using `postgresql_input_file`:
+To run an SQL script, define a path to your SQL file using the `postgresql_input_file` variable:
 ```yaml
 postgresql_input_file: "/tmp/mypath/file.sql"
 ```
 ### postgresql_server_tuning
-By default the system role makes server settings tuning based on system resources,
+By default, the PostgreSQL system role enables server settings optimization
-This functionality is enabled by default.
-For disabling it there is a possibility to
+based on system resources.
+To disabe the tuning,
-set up the `postgresql_server_tuning` variable.
+set the `postgresql_server_tuning` variable to `False`.
 ```yaml
 postgresql_server_tuning: false
 ```

-More about usage could be found in [`examples/`](examples) directory
+See the [`examples/`](examples) for details.

 ## Idempotention
 This section should cover role behavior for repeated runs.
 ### Password change
-Once the password is set using `postgresql_password` variable it isn`t possible to
+Once the password is set using `postgresql_password` variable it isn't possible to
 change it by setting other value.
 Also for every database acces using superuser must
 be used `postgresql_password`.
 Including functionality of `postgresql_input_file`
 ### Config file redefinition